Insect resistance management

 Adjacent to, or within Bt field

 (4 row minimum)

-• Appropriate size to ensure enough refuge mates available
+- Appropriate size to ensure enough susceptible Bt corn refuge mates are available

 Agrisure Viptera 3220 E-Z Refuge

 Agrisure 3122 E-Z Refuge

 Agrisure 3120 E-Z Refuge